ztombol/bats-docs/README.md

 OS X users can use [Homebrew](http://brew.sh/) to install libraries system-wide (see note below for alternatives).

-The forumlae are in a tap for various shell utilities by [@kaos](https://github.com/kaos), so enable the tap [kaos/shell](https://github.com/kaos/homebrew-shell) first.
+The formulae are in a tap for various shell utilities by [@kaos](https://github.com/kaos), so enable the tap [kaos/shell](https://github.com/kaos/homebrew-shell) first.